-Office Hours: by arrangement with the professor.
+Office Hours: Zoom by arrangement with the professor.
 Send me an email to arrange a meeting.
-TAs will set up individual office hours.
+Try to spend the whole 3 hours in the lab each week and we can also talk then or set up a private Zoom chat.